-- 1) Current ratio: Current asset / Current liability - 2) Debt equity ratio: Total debt / Total equity - 3) Debt service coverage ratio: Earning before interest, depreciation and tax / Interest + principal repayment of long term borrowings and Leases - 4) Return on equity/ investments: Profit after Tax/ Average equity - 5) Debtors (trade receivable) turnover ratio: Revenue from operations / Average account receivable - 6) Trade payables turnover ratio: Total expenses excluding employee cost, interest and depreciation /Average trade payables - 7) Net capital turnover ratio: Revenue from operations / Average working capital - 8) Net profit ratio: Profit after tax/ Revenue from operations - 9) Return on capital employed: Net profit before interest and tax / Capital Employed(Shareholders Fund+long term borrowings - 10) Return on investment: Profit after tax / Total equity ii.
-Other informations:-
+- 1) Current ratio: Current asset / Current liability - 2) Debt equity ratio: Total debt / Total equity - 3) Debt service coverage ratio: Earning before interest, depreciation and tax / Interest + principal repayment of long term borrowings and Leases.
+4) Trade receivable turnover ratio: Revenue from operations / Average account receivable - 5) Trade payables turnover ratio: Total expenses excluding employee cost, interest and depreciation /Average trade payables 6) Net capital turnover ratio: Revenue from operations / Average working capital - 7) Return on equity: Profit after Tax/ Average equity - 8) Net profit ratio: Profit after tax/ Revenue from operations - 9) Return on capital employed: Net profit before interest and tax / Capital Employed (Shareholders Fund + long term borrowings)

+ii.
+Other information:-

 - a.
 The Company does not have any benami property held in its name.
 No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder. - b.
 The Company has not been declared wilful defaulter by any bank or financial institution or other lender or government or any government authority. - c.
-The Company has transactions with other companies that are struck off under Section 248 of the Company's Act, 2013 or Section 560 of the Company's Act, 1956.
+The Company has transactions with other companies that are struck off under Section 248 of the Company's Act, 2013 or Section 560 of the